 In our Best Smart Thermostats roundup, we found that the ecobee SmartThermostat is the most robust non-learning smart thermostat on the market today.
 Everything on the ecobee is adjustable, and it works beautifully with even the most convoluted Alexa, Google Assistant, Homekit, IFTTT, and SmartThings routines.
 Plus, it has a built-in Alexa smart speaker, it works with Alexa drop-in, and it’s sold with a remote temperature sensor that makes temperature adjustments and “away” modes more accurate.

-If you aren’t a fan of the ecobee SmartThermostat’s price tag, then you could always buy an older ecobee3 or ecobee4.
-They’re missing some features, like Alexa drop-in and Spotify Connect, but they’re still some of the most tweak-able smart thermostats on the market.
+If you aren’t a fan of the ecobee SmartThermostat’s price tag, then you could always buy an older ecobee3.
+It’s missing some features, like Alexa drop-in and Spotify Connect, but it’s still one of the most tweak-able smart thermostats on the market.
 If those options are still too expensive, then you could always buy the Honeywell Lyric T5, which plays nice with Google Assistant, Alexa, Apple HomeKit, IFTTT, and SmartThings, but lacks some of the in-depth features of the ecobee.

 And, if you’re just looking for a programmable thermostat, then we suggest buying the Honeywell T4.
 It’s affordable, has a modern look, and its large display makes programming a breeze.